 Here is an example of how a KPI report looks:

+Don’t forget to examine both gross and net profit margin to better understand how good your company is at creating a high return.
 Sign up and see how you can leverage the tool to improve your people processes.